lokalized/lokalized-java/README.md

 The default limit is 8 MiB for a `Path` or `InputStream`, 8,388,608 UTF-16 code units for a `Reader`, and 64 levels of JSON object/array nesting.
 A filesystem directory, discovered classpath package, or explicit classpath-resource mapping is additionally limited to 32 MiB total input and 256 catalogs.
-All loading operations, including single-resource `parse(...)` methods, accept at most 100,000 localized-string nodes and 1,000 warnings by default.
-The translation count includes top-level messages and every nested alternative, so alternatives cannot bypass the work budget.
+All loading operations, including single-resource `parse(...)` methods, accept at most 100,000 translation nodes and 1,000 warnings by default.
+The node count includes top-level messages, whole-message alternatives, every placeholder definition, and every expression-selected fragment alternative, so conditional structures cannot bypass the work budget.
 Overloads accepting loading options may lower or raise these defaults; the loader's hard maximum nesting depth is 128.
 The total input-byte limit also applies to single-resource `Path` and `InputStream` parsing, while it cannot apply to a `Reader` because the original byte representation is unavailable.
 A single-resource parse consumes one catalog from its catalog-count budget.
-Input streams are decoded as strict UTF-8, and blank or BOM-only catalogs are rejected—use `{}` for an intentionally empty catalog.
+Input streams are decoded as strict UTF-8, and blank or BOM-only catalogs are rejected - use `{}` for an intentionally empty catalog.

 Classpath loading normally uses the classloader's package-resource discovery and does not sweep every classpath root.